CLI Interface Design

 mDNS is fragile on corporate networks: OpenCode’s --mdns discovery relies on multicast DNS, which is often blocked by enterprise network policies, VPNs, and Docker’s default bridge networking.
 It’s a good feature on a home LAN; it silently fails in most professional environments.
 Any network discovery system needs a fallback (explicit URL, service file, port file).

-Feature flag proliferation: Codex’s features list command shows features with stage labels (alpha/beta/stable).
-Without visible stage labels, users can’t distinguish “this flag is stable” from “this flag may disappear next release.”
-The stage label system should be part of the CLI display, not just internal metadata.
+Feature flag proliferation: Codex’s features list command shows stage labels.
+Without visible stages, users can’t distinguish “stable enough for automation” from “experimental and likely to change.”
+Stage labels should be part of CLI output, not hidden metadata.

 OpenOxide Blueprint